seed-labs/seed-emulator/examples/00-simple-peering.md

 as150_router.joinNetworkByName('ix100')
 ```

 The `Node::joinNetworkByName` calls take the name of the network and join the network.
 It first searches through the local networks, then global networks.
-You may use this to join a local network too. (i.e., instead of `as150_router.joinNetwork(as150_net)`, you can do `as150_router.joinNetworkByName('net0')` too.) `joinNetworkByName` call also takes an optional parameter, `address`, for overriding auto address assignment.
+You may use this to join a local network too. (i.e., instead of `as150_router.joinNetwork(as150_net)`, we can do `as150_router.joinNetworkByName('net0')` too.) `joinNetworkByName` call also takes an optional parameter, `address`, for overriding auto address assignment.

 ## Step 4: create more autonomous systems